-From AQA’s list of set texts we have chosen Shakespeare’s Othello, Arthur Miller’s Death of a Salesman, F Scott Fitzgerald’s The Great Gatsby and a selection of John Keats’ poetry.
-These texts may vary in some years but will give students the opportunity to explore concepts such as the role of the tragic hero, the role of fate, how language highlights tragedy and how structure leads to a tragic ending.
-Assessment at the end of the first year is by a combination of closed and open book examinations.
+From AQA’s set texts we have chosen Shakespeare’s Othello, Arthur Miller’s Death of a Salesman, F Scott Fitzgerald’s The Great Gatsby and a selection of John Keats’ poetry.
+Students explore concepts such as the role of the tragic hero, how language highlights tragedy and how structure leads to a tragic ending.
+Assessment is by a combination of closed and open book examinations.

-Students build on their first-year studies with the addition of Blake’s Songs of Innocence and Experience, Jim Crace’s Harvest and Henrik Ibsen’s A Doll’s House.
-Assessment (worth 80% of the final grade, is by formal examination, exploring political and social protest writing alongside an unseen text.
-Students also complete a non-exam assessment (worth 20% of the final grade.
-Here, alongside AQA’s Critical Anthology which contains a range of texts, students study Chaucer’s The Miller’s Tale, Emily Brontë’s Wuthering Heights and George Orwell’s 1984.
-They produce two pieces of written work of up to 1500 words each, one a conventional essay and the other a piece of re-creative writing, for example the retelling of a text from a minor character’s viewpoint.
+Students build on the first year with the addition of Blake’s Songs of Innocence and Experience, Jim Crace’s Harvest and Henrik Ibsen’s A Doll’s House.
+Assessment (worth 80% of the final grade) is by formal examination, exploring political and social protest writing alongside an unseen text.
+Students also complete a non-exam assessment (worth 20% of the final grade).
+Alongside AQA’s Critical Anthology which contains a range of texts, students study Chaucer’s The Miller’s Tale, Emily Brontë’s Wuthering Heights and George Orwell’s 1984.
+They produce two pieces of written work, a conventional essay and a piece of re-creative writing, for example retelling a text from a minor character’s viewpoint.

 Good course combinations

 What could it lead to?

 Degree level study in areas such as English, journalism, creative and media industries, public relations, museum work, civil service, law etc. Past students have gone on to study English at Oxford, Cambridge and other top universities.